NTU-Sherlock/Text-Mining--Customer-Query-Classification-Part-I-/README.md

 # Text-mining-Customer-Query
-Implemented machine learning algorithm to classify customer queries.
+This porject is mainly about implementing machine learning algorithm to classify customer queries.
+The project has been finished yet I am still working on R markdown.
+Can look up brief contents through the slides I have uploaded.